dflib/dflib/README.md

 [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
 But somehow there is no common lightweight DataFrame implementation for Java that can be created and executed in memory without special infrastructure.
+YADF project's goal is to feel this gap.

-YADF project's goal is to feel this gap. _Its primary use case is manipulating data sets that can either fully fit in the program memory, or can be cleanly split into batches before processing._
+_Its primary use case is manipulating data sets that can either fully fit in the app memory, or can be split into batches, with each batch individually processed in memory._

 YADF can do filtering and data alteration in both table dimensions, it supports grouping, joins and other forms of recombination of multiple